Hooded siskin: Distribution and ecology

 It inhabits woodland, savannas, scrubland, farmland, parks and gardens.
 It occurs from sea-level up to 5000 m.
 In eastern South America, it is found from central Argentina north to central Brazil.
 In the Andean region, it occurs from northwestern Argentina and northern Chile north to central Colombia.
 There is an isolated population in southeastern Venezuela, Guyana and the Brazilian state of Roraima.

 It is commonly found in flocks, feeding in trees or bushes or on the ground.
 The diet consists mainly of seeds together with buds, leaves and some insects.
 Geophagy has been observed in this species.

 Phylogeny

 The hooded siskin is part of a recent and rapid adaptive radiation of Spinus finches in South America.

-Antonio Arnaiz-Villena et al. originally placed this species as a sister taxon to the yellow-faced siskin (S. yarrellii) using genetic material sourced from birds in the Argentine lowlands, in the southeastern portion of the bird's range.
-Subsequent work by Elizabeth Beckman and Christopher Witt demonstrated that birds from the Andes in the northwestern portion of the range were more closely related to the thick-billed siskin (S. crassirostris) and that hooded siskin is therefore polyphyletic and includes at least two species.
+Elizabeth Beckman and Christopher Witt demonstrated that birds from the Andes in the northwestern portion of the range were more closely related to the thick-billed siskin (S. crassirostris) and that hooded siskin is therefore paraphyletic and includes at least two species.